yuanqing/vim-basics/README.md

 ## Commands

 Virtually all operations in Vim occur while in ***Command*** mode.
-Listed here are the more important commands that you should/must know.
+Listed here are the more important commands that you should know.

 ### Switching between ***Command*** and ***Insert*** mode